bitshares/bitshares.github.io-old/_content/zh/referral-program.md

 # Terms & Conditions

-Please see the [Referral Program - Terms & Conditions](/referral-program-terms-and-conditions/) for more details.
+Please see the [Referral Program - Terms & Conditions](/referral-program-terms-and-conditions/){:target="_blank"}  for more details.

-<hr/> <sup>1.</sup> Actual upgrade fee is set in terms of BTS whose value will fluctuate daily.
+<hr/> <sup>1.</sup><small>Actual upgrade fee is set in terms of BTS whose value will fluctuate daily.
 Delegates will attempt
-to adjust the BTS registration fee to be approximately $100.
+to adjust the BTS registration fee to be approximately $100.</small>

-<sup>2.</sup> Estimates based upon what companies like Paypal and Dwolla are willing to pay to acquire customers and an
+<sup>2.</sup><small>Estimates based upon what companies like Paypal and Dwolla are willing to pay to acquire customers and an
-assumption that a user will perform 500 transactions in their life.
+assumption that a user will perform 500 transactions in their life.</small>